Hungary eyes easing restrictions to allow economy to restart after May 3

-The new set of restrictions after May 3 will ensure that those who are the most endangered by the virus are protected and economic activity can be re-started, he added.
+The new set of restrictions after May 3 will ensure that those who are the most endangered by the virus are protected while restarting economic activity, he added.
+Gulyas said the government would consider international examples and "the aspects that increasingly support the inevitable need to restart the economy."

+He told a news conference that the restart of the economy can only be done "gradually and according to a strict schedule."
+Orban has said he planned to present a plan on May 3-4 for a gradual return to normal.
+He said Hungary would be prepared to handle any rise in infections by then.

+The government is also planning to allow tens of thousands of secondary school students to take their written graduation examinations from May 4 onwards, which has triggered protests by teachers and parents who believe this is premature.
+The crisis has presented Orban with the toughest challenge to his decade-long rule.
+His response - to rule by decree indefinitely, after receiving parliament's authorisation, to tackle the outbreak - has drawn criticism from the European Union.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)